emard/wifi_jtag/README.md

 Here's arduino code for ESP8266 which listens to port 3335 and talks remote_bitbang protocol with OpenOCD.

-It can upload SVF bistream to the FPGA
-(Currently tested only with Altera Cyclone-4 board TB276).
+It can upload SVF bistream over WIFI network to the FPGA (Currently tested only with Altera Cyclone-4 board TB276).

     interface remote_bitbang